Pravnrdy/Pravnrdy/README.md

 - 💬 Ask me about ...
 Git projects
 - 📫 How to reach me: ... praveenvr48@gmail.com
 - 😄 Pronouns: ...
 He/Him
 - ⚡ Fun fact: ...
-I'm about gto build six pack
+I'm about to build six pack